-According to a survey by the American Academy of Matrimonial Lawyers, attorneys have seen a 23 percent increase in custody battles over pets.
+Many divorces end in custody battles for children.
+What happens when the couple has a pet?
+According to a 2006 survey by the American Academy of Matrimonial Lawyers, 25 percent reported an increase in custody battles over pets.
 Joint custody, sole custody, visitation rights, or splitting up the pets between partners are all up for discussion when it comes to divorce these days.
-Conflict also arises over who pays the vet bills for the pets regardless of who gets custody.
-Even famous people have battled over their pets.
-Britney Spears and Kevin Federline fought over their dogs to the point where animal rights activists got involved.
-PETA encouraged Federline to file for custody of the pets after Spears lost custody of their two children.
-The activists thought the children should continue to have the company of the animals they’ve grown to love.
+Conflict also arises over who pays the bills for the pets regardless of who gets custody.

-The topic of divorce and pets has become so widespread that there are even books out on the subject.
-Jennifer Keene, author of the book We Can’t Stay Together for the Dogs: Doing What’s Best for Your Dog When Your Relationship Breaks Up, says that a couple should put aside emotion, resentment, and recrimination and focus on figuring out what’s best for the animal.
-She states that under no circumstances should a pet go to someone who likes the idea of having the pet but doesn’t have sufficient time because of travel, work, or other obligations; and if someone is happy to attend to the “fun things” but not the “not so fun things” such as poop scooping, veterinary visits, and end of life decisions.
+This topic of divorce and pets has become so widespread that there are even books on the subject.
+Jennifer Keene, author of We Can’t Stay Together for the Dogs: Doing What’s Best for Your Dog When Your Relationship Breaks Up says that a couple should put aside emotion, resentment, and recrimination and focus on figuring out what’s best for the animal.
+She writes that under no circumstances should a pet go to someone who likes the idea of having the pet but doesn’t have sufficient time because of travel, work, or other obligations; nor should the pet go to someone happy to attend to the “fun things” but not the “not so fun things” such as poop scooping, veterinary visits, and end of life decisions.

-Although most pet owners believe pet custody cases should be decided in the same way as child custody cases, that’s not the way the law sees it now.
-Keene states, “The best interest of the pet” is not a consideration, and the animal is pretty much considered property.
+Although most believe pet custody cases should be decided in the same way as child custody cases, that’s not the way the law sees it now.
+“The best interest of the pet” is not a consideration, and the animal is pretty much considered property.
 Arrangements when it comes to pets aren’t always amicable.
+In one high-profile case, a couple in San Diego fought over their pointer-greyhound mix for two years during their divorce.
+Stanley and Linda Perkins racked up more than $150,000 in legal fees during the proceedings.
+Linda was finally awarded custody of Gigi.

-• If the animal was yours before the marriage or if you have been the primary caretaker of the animal during the marriage, you are more likely to be awarded possession.
+• Know that if the animal was yours before the marriage or if you have been the primary caretaker of the animal during the marriage, you are more likely to be awarded possession.

-• If you have children, it makes the most sense for the pet to live where the children will live, since the children and pets have formed an attachment.
+• Realize that if you have children, it makes the most sense for the pet to live where the children will live, since they have probably formed an attachment.

 • Avoid separating pets if you have two or more of the same species.
 This could cause depression or anxiety for the animals.